 At the first ink installation, the ink also has to fill the lines and some will be used to charge the print heads.
 So your first set of ink may print fewer pages compared with the replacement refills.

-Out of all the inks for true sublimation printers, the epson ink costs the least.
+Out of all the inks for true sublimation printers, the epson ink costs the least expensive.
 These ink refills are actually the same exact ones used in the F570 version.
+As of 05-2023, the F170 Ink Set from Swing Design is under $100 (price may change without notice).

 When you need to order your refills, they are: